airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 ### Running dbt

 Once you have a database available, you can run dbt commands.
 We recommend running dbt from inside the `airbyte/normalization:dev` image.
 This saves you the effort of installing dbt and reconfiguring dbt_project.yml.
-You should build the image locally with `./gradlew :airbyte-integrations:bases:base-normalization:buildDockerImage`.
+You should build the image locally with `./gradlew :airbyte-integrations:bases:base-normalization:buildDockerImage-Dockerfile`.

 First, `cd integration_tests/normalization_test_output/postgres/test_simple_streams`.
 Then install dbt's dependencies:
 ```shell